MaudDibb/coolHttpd/README.md

 things todo:
 * routing. would be nice to do post, ajax, etc. not sure how to approach that yet.
 Ill get back to you on that ;)

+# Update 12-6-2021
+my wintel box blew up on me.
+Running my raspi 4 and needed this for local dev, only to find port 80 is not allowed on raspbian (not easily anyway ;) so running on a different port number, boom.
+Bug when the host name includes a port number.
+Ya.
+Fix for that is up. sorry ;)